- Written by Dr.Mehmet Demircioglu

 Do not accept pressure toward a method simply because it fits the clinic’s habits, staffing structure, or technical comfort zone.

-Yes, in some long-term restoration plans, both methods may appear across a patient’s lifetime.
+In some long-term restoration plans, both methods may appear across a patient’s lifetime.

-This is exactly why I believe the lifetime donor plan should be considered before the first surgery, not only after problems appear.
+For me, the lifetime donor plan should be considered before the first surgery, not only after problems appear.

 Every harvested graft comes from a limited reserve.
 Every surgery changes what remains possible later.
 A patient may focus heavily on the first result, but the surgeon should be thinking much further ahead than that.